 The MSHN Quality Improvement Council will consist of the MSHN Director of Compliance, Customer Service and Quality, and the CMHSP Participants' Quality Improvement staff, or designees appointed by MSHN CMHSP Participant's.
+Substance Use Disorder services will be represented by participation of MSHN SUD staff.
 The Council will meet at regular intervals and shall be responsible for the following: